acp29/iboot/README.md

 ## Requirements and dependencies

 This package is known to be compatible with versions of Octave v3.2.4+ and Matlab v7.4.0+.
-It may be compatible with some earlier versions of Octave.
+It may also be compatible with some earlier versions of Octave but earlier versions have not been tested.

 Most features of of the package do not depend on other packages.
-An exception is the parallel computing options, which require either the Parallel Computing MATLAB Toolbox or the OCTAVE forge parallel package.
+An exception is the parallel computing options, which require either the OCTAVE forge parallel package or the Parallel Computing MATLAB Toolbox.

 ## Installation